-Kigali – It’s a scene any visitor would be surprised to see deep in central Africa: a tech-savvy consumer sitting in a restaurant and surfing a broadband connection with a smartphone, tablet and laptop.
+Kigali City Tower.
+A scene any visitor would be surprised to see deep in central Africa: a tech-savvy consumer sitting in a restaurant and surfing a broadband connection with a smartphone, tablet and laptop. [..]

-“I came to use the internet.
-Sometimes I download video and books,” said South Korean development worker Lee Il-mo, aged 31 and a resident of the Rwandan capital Kigali for the past two years.
+“I came here to use the internet.
+Sometimes I download videos and books,” said South Korean development worker Lee Il-Mo, aged 31 and a resident of the Rwandan capital Kigali for the past two years.

-“Before I went to restaurants or coffee bars and I had to buy a drink, but here it’s a free area,” he said, sitting in Kigali City Tower – a zone slated as the city’s new tech hub and the one of the first steps of the so-called ‘Smart Kigali’ project.
+“Before, I went to restaurants or coffee bars, and I had to buy a drink.
+But here it’s a free area,” he said, sitting in Kigali City Tower, dubbed the city’s new tech hub and one of the first steps to the so-called ‘Smart Kigali’ project.

 Last month, the Rwandan government announced it had started to cover the lush green, rolling hills of the capital with wireless hotspots.

-This was the first step of a plan to provide WiFi coverage to all schools and public buildings, markets, bus stations and hotels in the city and, in the long-term, to the entire country.
+This was the first stage of a plan to provide Wi-Fi coverage to all schools and public buildings, markets, bus stops and hotels in the city and, in the long term, to the entire country.

-“Connectivity is one of the most important draws for business in this age of digital economy,” he said, asserting that free WiFi was merely a step in the direction of a much bigger infrastructure goal – that of fourth generation, or 4G, access.
+“Connectivity is one of the most important incentives for business in the age of digital economy,” he said, asserting that free Wi-Fi was merely a step in the direction of a much bigger infrastructure goal – that of fourth generation, or 4G, access.

-In June, the Rwandan government signed South Korea’s KT Corp to build a 4G network that it wants delivered to 95% of the country, up from the estimated 10% who currently have 3G access.
+In June, the Rwandan government signed for South Korea’s KT Corp to build a 4G network aiming to supply 95% of the country, up from the estimated 10% who currently have 3G access.

-“Broadband access,” said Nsengimana, “has to be considered as an essential, just like water and electricity.”
+“Broadband access,” said Nsengimana, “should be thought of as a necessity, just like water and electricity.”

 Not quite an African Tiger